-Welcome to Hebron Academy's English Department!
-In Walden, Henry Thoreau writes, "If you have built castles in the air, your work need not be lost; that is where they should be.
+Henry David Thoreau writes in Walden, "If you have built castles in the air, your work need not be lost; that is where they should be.
 Now put the foundations under them."
-In our English studies we strive to set foundations of reading, writing, and thinking for a future of scholarship.
-Through versatile approaches to subject matter, Hebron teachers encourage students to take active command of their own learning.
+In the English department at Hebron, we strive to set foundations of reading, writing, and thinking for a future of scholarship.
+Through versatile approaches to subject matter, our teachers encourage students to take active command of their own learning.
 We recognize that students learn through independent and collaborative work, and seek to empower them to learn beyond the texts they read in class.